whoward/docs/markdown/tutorials/ruby.md

 ```

-Once you run the test, head over to the Saucelabs [Homepage](https://saucelabs.com/account) and you will notice a new session, executed on a pristine new Virtual Machine, with the name 'Selenium on Sauce on IE11W8.1' and your chosen environment.
+Once you run the test, head over to the Sauce Labs [Homepage](https://saucelabs.com/account) and you will notice a new session, executed on a pristine new Virtual Machine, with the name 'Selenium on Sauce on IE11W8.1' and your chosen environment.

 Voila!!
-You are up and running on Saucelabs.
+You are up and running on Sauce Labs.

-### Parallel Selenium Tests on Different Browser / OS Combinations - Saucelabs
+### Parallel Selenium Tests on Different Browser / OS Combinations - Sauce Labs

 We have run our test on Sauce and are feeling accomplished!
 That's great!
-However, since Saucelabs provides the world's largest grid for executing Selenium and Appium tests, we are able to harness it's abilities and run our test on various Browser/OS combinations at the same time.
+However, since Sauce Labs provides the world's largest grid for executing Selenium and Appium tests, we are able to harness it's abilities and run our test on various Browser/OS combinations at the same time.

 Let's again perform 2 small steps and we will be rocking tests in parallel on Sauce: